schefflaa/data-science-summaries/README.md

 👋🏼 Welcome!
 This repository contains written summaries of lectures offered at the [University of Mannheim](https://www.uni-mannheim.de/en/).

-Whether you're a student studying these topics or simply curious, I hope you find these summaries helpful!
+Whether you're a student studying these topics or are simply curious, I hope you find these summaries helpful!

 ❗ **Disclaimer**: These summaries are not official lecture notes but are written by me as personal summaries.